 The small town of about 6000 people exists due to the cotton growing industry.

 The story follows classic structure.
-A further word on the setting: The ‘Wild West’ is a good one for a classic battle.
+A further word on the setting: The ‘Wild West’ is a good one for a classic big struggle.
 In this case there’s even a ‘black hat’ with a gun.
 Note that, because this is a story for children, the gun ends up being not even loaded — one way to tone down the scariness of guns, I guess.
 Also, if you want to write a picturebook with guns, it really does need to be set in earlier times.
 I suspect publishers would balk at a gun-weilding criminal in a modern setting.
 The Wild West stories are far enough into the past as to feel mythically alien to children.

 Abigail, along with the rest of the passengers, just wants to go home to Narrabri.